megaoptim/megaoptim-wp/readme.txt

 = 1.4.1 =

--
+- Added notice to suggest to the user to switch to list mode in the Media Library screen
-- More security hardening
+- Refactor ajax security checks and added some more security hardening

 = 1.4.0 =
 - Added WP CLI command for optimizing images eg. `wp megaoptim optimize <ID> [--force] [--level=<option>]`